 Procedure

-Online survey participants were recruited using Facebook ads containing a call to action to participate in a health research study. tudy ads broadly targeted Facebook users in the United States of any age or gender who had interests relevant to military veterans (e.g., an interest in the “United States Armed Forces”).
+Online survey participants were recruited using Facebook ads containing a call to action to participate in a health research study, which we describe in a separate publication.[26]
+In brief, study ads broadly targeted Facebook users in the United States of any age or gender who had interests relevant to military veterans (e.g., an interest in the “United States Armed Forces”).
 Survey items confirmed respondents’ status as a veteran.
 Ads were hosted by Facebook pages affiliated with Oregon Health & Science University (OHSU) and linked to an online survey.
 After completing an eligibility screener, participants proceeded to the full online survey, which was active between January and March 2017.

 Measures